HichamAgueny/DistributedDL-Horovod/DistributedTraining_Guide.md

 To better illustrate the step-by-step guide presented in Section.., we provide a practical example based on training the MNIST dataset using TensorFlow.
-Here, we convert a single-GPU scenario into a distributed training environment spanning multiple GPUs and nodes \[Agueny2024\].
+Here, we convert a single-GPU scenario into a distributed training environment spanning multiple GPUs and nodes \[Agueny2024\] using Horovod.
 We restructure the process of distributed training into three keys steps:

 a)  Initialization